How To Research A Ferret Shelter Facility or Individual Rescuer

 American Institute of Philanthropy

 CharityWatch is a nationally prominent charity rating and evaluation service dedicated to helping donors make informed giving decisions.
+Typically only evaluates very large organizations.

 Smaller shelters that do not have on-staff medical personnel depend upon privately-owned veterinary hospitals for animal medical care.
 If asked, reputable shelters or sanctuaries should be able to provide at least one vet office that can confirm they are a client in good standing and verify how long they have been associated with the shelter.